Resources & Documents

 Student Financial Aid Office is to provide financial assistance to students and parents

-Financial aid at Shaw University consists of scholarships, grants, loans and jobs awarded singly or in the form of a "package" to meet a student's financial need.
-The factor
+Financial aid at Shaw University consists of scholarships, grants, loans, and jobs awarded singly or as a "package" to meet a student's financial needs.
+Unless otherwise

-of need is considered for all forms of financial assistance unless otherwise stipulated.
+stipulated, the need factor is considered for all forms of financial assistance.

 Shaw University Experiential Learning and Career Development Center

-The center takes pride in providing professional guidance and
+The Center takes pride in providing professional guidance and resources

-resources to Shaw students and alumni.
-Whether you are sure of what you want to do after you have graduated from Shaw University, or just beginning to think about what lies ahead, there is something for you in the Career Development Center.
-We invite
+to Shaw students and alumni.
+Whether you are sure what you want to do after you have graduated from Shaw University or just beginning to think about what lies ahead, there is something for you in the Career Development Center.
+We invite you to visit

-you to visit the Center for assistance with your career exploration, graduate and professional school preparation, and internship and job searches.
-Its goal is to make sure you have the necessary tools to aid in your professional development and growth.
+the Center for assistance with your career exploration, graduate and professional school preparation, and internship and job searches.
+Its goal is to ensure you have the tools to aid your professional development and growth.

 Honda Campus All-Star Challenge